by Fox Doucette

 Roberto Duran KO6 Carlos Palomino

 Duran, for his part, stepped into battle with a guy who simply would not be his equal on this day.
-In front of a raucous crowd in a football stadium on a simply gorgeous early-autumn Florida evening, the bright stadium lights casting a glow on the Panamanian fighter that seemed to energize him in the joy of the moment, Duran prepared to show the world that his “manos de piedra” would be brought to full bear since he no longer had to dry himself out to make the lightweight limit.
+In front of a raucous crowd in a football stadium on a simply gorgeous early-autumn Florida evening, the bright stadium lights casting a glow on the Panamanian fighter that seemed to energize him in the joy of the moment, Duran prepared to show the world that his “manos de piedra” would be brought to full bear since he no longer had to dry himself with the help from the best weight loss pills out to make the lightweight limit.